-You may be wondering what the hype about Square (formerly known as Squareup) Credit Card Processing is, and is it a scam, or is it a valid service that you should use for your business.
+You may be wondering what the hype about Square (formerly known as Squareup) Credit Card Processing is and if is it a scam or it is a valid service that you should use for your business.

 Pros of Square:

 - Flat-rate transaction fees that are predictable and suitable even for the smallest businesses

 - No monthly maintenance fees

 - The free app has an impressive suite of POS features and is compatible with Android and Apple devices

 - A free credit card swiper and affordable card readers

 - Additional add-on business services

 Cons of Square: